MinnPost/legislature-tracker/README.md

 ## Attribution

-* Icons provided by <a href="http://thenounproject.com/" target="_blank">The Noun Project</a>.
+* Some icons provided by [The Noun Project](http://thenounproject.com/).
 Congress by Martha Ormiston; Energy by NDSTR; GayMarriage by MaurizioFusillo; Education by Thibault Geffroy; Time by Richard de Vos; Capital by Jonathan Keating; Paper by Tom Schott; Bank by Ilaria Baggio; Group by Alexandra Coscovelnita; Check mark by Spencer Cohen; Back by John Chapman.